Competitors outranking you?Expert Audit from £49 →

 3. WhatRuns – Lightweight Free Browser Extension

-WhatRuns is a free browser extension for Chrome and Firefox that identifies the technologies running on any website.
-It is focused purely on the browser experience—there is no web application, bulk scanner, or API.
-If your workflow is entirely browser-based and you don't need to look up URLs outside of your normal browsing, WhatRuns is a solid, no-cost choice.
+WhatRuns was the most stripped-back tool I tested.
+It's a free browser extension for Chrome and Firefox that identifies the technologies running on any website, with no web application, bulk scanner, or API to speak of.
+What I noticed is that if your workflow is entirely browser-based and you don't need to look up URLs outside of your normal browsing, WhatRuns is a solid, no-cost choice.
+It does not try to be more than it is.

 Strengths